you weep for all you have lost

 Growing beyond myself, I can go on holding you

 in the fierce embrace of Great Mother Bear

 until you cannot be apart, because you are one.

-"Empathy Dreams" is included in Here, Everything Is Dreaming: Poems and Stories by Robert Moss.
+- Poem from Here, Everything Is Dreaming: Poems and Stories by Robert Moss.
 Published by Excelsior Editions/State University of New York Press.